A-Kastner/assignment02/README.md

 #### Tests
 Tests are being generated dynamically.
-Just run the **Validate Test** and you can see the test results and it's outputs.
+Just run the **Validate Test** and you can see the test results and its outputs.

 ### Problems we encountered
 A big problem in all software validation, is probably on which layer we shall start?